otaviokr/blinkt-web-ui/README.md

 ## Dependencies

-All Blinkt handling is done via the excelllent Alex Ellis' [Blinkt lib in Go](https://github.com/alexellis/blinkt_go).
+All interface with GPIO is handled by [periph.io](https://periph.io).
 Logging is done with Sirupsen's [Logrus](https://github.com/sirupsen/logrus).

 Look'n'Feel is powered by [Semantic-UI](https://semantic-ui.com/) and the [Superhero theme](https://github.com/semantic-ui-forest/forest-themes/blob/master/dist/bootswatch/v3/semantic.superhero.min.css).
 They are not required, of course, but nobody wants to use an ugly page...